Steps for Company Formation in India

 Foreign businesses that have a large business and profitability proof can choose to open a branch office in India.
 The steps to do it are as follows:

-Step 1: File an application with the Reserve Bank of India via an Authorised Dealer Category 1 AD bank.
+Step 1: File an application with the Reserve Bank of India via an Authorized Dealer Category 1 AD bank.

 The documents submitted by the company are sent to the banker in its home country for verification.
 After receiving confirmation from their end, the process continues.